 Front cover of the Winter 2003-2004 issue of Louisiana Cultural Vistas, featuring Tim Gautreaux.
 Learn more »

-Contemporary Louisiana writer Tim Gautreaux is the author of three novels—The Next Step in the Dance (1998), The Clearing (2003), and The Missing (2009) —as well as two short story collections, Same Place, Same Things (1996) and Welding with Children (1999).
+Contemporary Louisiana writer Tim Gautreaux is the author of critically acclaimed novels and short fiction, often set in the state's bayou country.
 Louisiana and Acadian culture in particular play a central role in his fiction, much of which is influenced by Cajun oral tradition.
 His work frequently features working-class characters facing moral or ethical challenges against the backdrop of Louisiana’s changing physical and cultural landscape.
-As writer in residence at Southeastern Louisiana University for thirty years, Gautreaux influenced a new generation of Louisiana writers as both a teacher and writer.
+As writer-in-residence at Southeastern Louisiana University for thirty years, Gautreaux influenced a new generation of Louisiana writers as both a teacher and writer.

-Timothy Martin Gautreaux was born in Morgan City, on October 19, 1947 to Minos Lee and Florence Ella Adoue Gautreaux.
-His father was a tugboat captain, and most of the men in his family worked either in the railroad industry or offshore oilrigs.
-In 1969, Gautreaux graduated from Nicholls State University in Thibodeaux, with a degree in English literature.
-He later earned a Ph.D. in literature from the University of South Carolina and returned to Louisiana to teach at Southeastern University.
+Timothy Martin Gautreaux was born in Morgan City on October 19, 1947, to Minos Lee and Florence Ella Adoue Gautreaux.
+His father was a tugboat captain, and most of the men in his family worked either in the railroad industry or on offshore oil rigs.
+In 1969 Gautreaux graduated from Nicholls State University in Thibodaux with a degree in English literature.
+He later earned a PhD in literature from the University of South Carolina and returned to Louisiana to teach at Southeastern University.
 While there, he studied with fellow Louisiana writer Walker Percy, whom Gautreaux credits with encouraging him to explore the short story genre after years of writing poetry.

 While Gautreaux followed a different path than most of his male relatives, he credits the storytelling traditions of these blue-collar working men for inspiring him to become a writer and shaping his literary style.
 Often raucous and outrageous but always entertaining, these traditions are evident in Gautreaux’s writing, as is an ecological sensibility born of his love of the Louisiana landscape and waterways.
 The religion imparted to him by Catholic schools and the culture it permeated also inflects his work, which work often centers on issues of guilt, redemption, and spirituality, both explicit and implicit.